My HomeLab – Enterprise Hardware Running Household Workloads

 For context, 200 watts continuously is roughly 1,752 kWh per year.
 At Australian electricity rates that is a meaningful number.
 But consider what I am getting for that 200 watts — a 7 camera NVR with object detection, a photo management system with machine learning, a media server, a home automation platform, a web server, a NAS, monitoring, and MQTT brokering.
 On consumer hardware you would need multiple devices to cover these workloads and the aggregate power draw would likely be similar if not higher.

 The Sigenergy battery system also helps here.
-During daylight hours the server is running on solar and during the evening it draws from the 40kWh battery stack before touching the grid.
+During daylight hours the server is running on solar and during the evening it draws from the 40kWh battery stack.
+To date, whilst I have not completed a whole year with my battery, I have yet to pull from the grid.

 Quality of Life